 Enjoy the water by fly fishing on the Yampa River, a great place to snag world-class trout.
 Visit a fishing retailer, like Steamboat Flyfisher, for tips on where to go and to rent a pole if you are traveling without one.

 Also look into Steamboat Fishing Adventures, Steamboat's only charter fishing company that can arrange night fishing.
-This higher-end company takes guests out on its luxurious "tritoon."
+This higher-end company takes guests out on its luxurious "tritoon" boat.

 Take a Hot Springs Dip Naked

 You can even stay the night at Strawberry Park Hot Springs.
 Our favorite spot: a night in an old train caboose converted into a tiny room.
-Strawberry Park Hot Springs is pretty remote, deep in the forest and isolated, so you will be glad you booked an overnight and don't have to try to drive back through the winding roads after so much relaxation.
+Strawberry Park Hot Springs is pretty remote, deep in the forest and isolated.
+You will be glad you booked an overnight and don't have to try to drive back through the winding roads after so much relaxation.

 Fill Up at the Farmers Market